+Quality Materials

-What are teachers using in classro Materials in Use noms for the target grades?
+Instructional Materials What are teachers using in classrooms for the target grades?
 Does that differ from district/school expectations?

 What data will you collect?

 What will this data tell you?

-Who will collect it?
+Who will collect the data?

 By when?

-Assessme Examples of formative: journal er Examples of summative ents (formative, summative, statewide, etc.) htries, student self-assessments, writing samples, student work, "exit tickets" : common benchmark assessments, end of unit state assessments
+How well do the i Alignment of Materials Instructional materials match students' and teachers' needs?

 What data will you collect?

 What will this data tell you?

-Who will collect it?
+Who will collect the data?

 By when?

-Classroom observation data
+Assessments (formative, summative, statewide, etc.) Examples of formative: journal entries, student self-assessments, writing samples, student work, "exit tickets."
+Examples of summative: common benchmark assessments, end of unit state assessments

 What data will you collect?

 What will this data tell you?

-Who will collect it?
+Who will collect the data?

 By when?